💌 Love Philly? Sign up for the free Billy Penn email newsletter to get everything you need to know about Philadelphia, every day.

 What would HRC’s Cooper recommend?
 She suggests Farnese stop attempting the same re-introduction of the same bills over and over again — and instead start trying to educate his fellow legislators.

-“I think that real work comes from a bunch of different ways and a bunch of diff people in progress,” Cooper said.
+“I think that real work comes from a bunch of different ways and a bunch of different people in progress,” Cooper said.
 “Along with pushing legislation, there should be ongoing education and efforts from him to make sure folks are understanding, and to address any concerns they might have.”